 Slower Acting.
 These barbiturates are long-acting and take about an hour to work:

-Barbiturates Street Names
+Common Barbiturates Street Names

 Barbiturate effects vary depending on which type of barbiturate you have taken.
 Generally, those taking barbiturates will experience withdrawal symptoms if they do not take the drug because their central nervous system has become dependent.

 If you are experiencing barbiturates effects that have you concerned, please call White Sands Fort Myers to speak with an addiction counselor.
 If you or someone you care for is experiencing suicidal ideations, seek help immediately.
 Thoughts of suicide are not normal and should be addressed immediately.
 Common side effects of the controlled substance include suicidal thoughts.

 If you or a loved one needs help with abuse and/or treatment, please call the WhiteSands Treatment at (877) 855-3470.
 Our addiction specialists can assess your recovery needs and help you get the addiction treatment that provides the best chance for your long-term recovery.